lilosa88/Titanic/README.md

   We separe the people by sex and we realize that even when women were more prone to survived, still the class influenced.
 Being the first class, the one with more rate of survival.

-  4. How does the embarked place influenciate the survival rate
+  4. How does the embarked place influence the survival rate

   <p align="center">
    <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.53.14.png" width="360" height="280">